arshiyanaeem/Crops-Disease-Detection-System-BSCS-/README.md

 # AXPERT-Mini — Agriculture Expert System (VB.NET)

-A small VB.NET WinForms desktop app that demonstrates the "integrated information system to facilitate farmers" workflow: a farmer submits a leaf photo, an automated expert system processes and analyzes it, produces a report, an agriculture expert verifies it, and the solution is sent back to the farmer — replacing the slow, unreliable traditional extension-worker
+A VB.NET WinForms desktop app that demonstrates the "integrated information system to facilitate farmers' workflow: a farmer submits a leaf photo, an automated expert system processes and analyzes it, produces a report, an agriculture expert verifies it, and the solution is sent back to the farmer — replacing the slow, unreliable traditional extension-worker